tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-support.rst

-Using Netronome SmartNIC vRouter with Contrail Networking
+Using Netronome SmartNIC vRouter with Tungsten Fabric
 =========================================================

 .. note::